2019 Tell Rifaat clashes: Background

-The clashes began after two Turkish soldiers were killed on 4 May 2019 in a confrontation with the YPG and one was injured.
-In retaliation the Turkish Defense Ministry claimed to have killed a total of 23 YPG fighters; following the incident a Turkish official told Reuters that a larger operation would be launched "if necessary".
+The clashes began after two Turkish soldiers were killed on May 4, 2019, in a confrontation with the YPG, and one soldier was injured.
+In retaliation, the Turkish Defense Ministry claimed to have killed a total of 23 YPG fighters.
+Following the incident, a Turkish official told Reuters that a larger operation would be launched "if necessary."

 Timeline

 On 4 May 2019, the Syrian National Army (SNA) announced it had initiated an operation against the YPG in the villages near Tell Rifaat.
-The SNA managed to initially capture the three villages of Mar'anaz, Al-Malikiyah, and Shawarighat al Arz, facing little resistance.
+The SNA initially managed to capture the three villages of Mar'anaz, Al-Malikiyah, and Shawarighat al Arz, facing little resistance.
 After taking the villages the SNA stated “Our aspiration is to reach Tel Rifaat and what is beyond it.”
 However, subsequently, due to heavy shelling by SDF as well as pro-government forces and a large number of landmines in the area, the SNA and the Turkish Armed Forces were forced to withdraw and the Kurdish-led forces recaptured all three villages.

 The following day, it was reported that the offensive had been cancelled in favor of more negotiations between Turkey and Russia to set up a joint demilitarized zone in the area.